 Joshua Kaneversky – Marketing Coordinator

 Joshua has been with the Visalia Arts Consortium since August 2017.
 After living in the coldest city in the nation, he decided to move back home to Visalia – during the heat of July.
 His inaugural F1rst Friday show was fittingly titled “I’m Melting.”
 Josh enjoys living in Visalia and when not at the Arts Consortium he is writing music while currently pursuing a Master’s degree in counseling – working towards a music therapy certification.
 His musical influences include Vince Guaraldi, Mark Camphouse, Sonny Rollins, Artie Shaw, and Dan Barrett.
 Two of which he has had the privilege of performing with.
-Joshua was taught piano in the line of Beethoven and enjoys sharing his talents during F1rst Friday!
+Joshua studied piano in the line of Beethoven and enjoys sharing his talents during F1rst Friday!